Supermarine: Castle Bromwich

 Aware of the desperate shortage of modern aircraft, the lack of manufacturing capacity and that as the majority of aircraft manufacturers were located in the south of England, which made them vulnerable to enemy air attack, the British government in 1935 commenced the "Shadow Factory" programme.
 These massive new "Shadow Factories", which it was intended would employ the latest production techniques, were to be set up in areas away from the immediate threat of attack and where it was felt there would be sufficient transferable skills which could be employed on the manufacturing process.
 For the Spitfire, Lord Nuffield offered to build the massive Castle Bromwich Shadow Factory near Birmingham.

 Work began on its construction on 12 July 1938.
 However continual problems beset the factory and despite it having been planned that it would be producing 60 aircraft per week by April 1940 it was not until June 1940 (well into the Battle of Britain) that the problems were resolved by new management, with the first 10 Spitfires being delivered that month.
 Thereafter production increased to reach a maximum rate of 320 aircraft per month.
 By the end of the war it had produced a total of 12,129 aircraft (which was over half of all Spitfires made).

 Heavy bomber

 In response to Air Ministry specification B.12/36, which was issued in July 1936 to all the major aircraft manufacturers for a four-engined heavy bomber, Mitchell designed the Type 316 which carried its bombs in both the fuselage and wings.
 After submitting the Supermarine proposal, Mitchell in characteristic fashion began a total redesign called the Type 317 with new wings and different gun turrets.
-Two prototypes of the Type 317 were ordered in March 1937.
+Two prototypes of the Type 317 with Bristol Hercules engines were ordered on 22 March 1937 but since Short Brothers had experience with large four engined aircraft and Supermarine had none and had to deliver the Spitfire, Shorts design submission to B.12/36 had already been selected for redesign as a back up in February 1937.
+Supermarine also proceeded with design work on a variant (Type 318) with Merlin engines until they were told in July to stop work on it to concentrate on the Type 317.